-Hi my name is Tyrone Kruger I am a Native American from the Penticton Indian band and I dance men’s traditional dance.
-Men’s traditional dance is storytelling dance for the men that came back from a battle, after battle they would re-in act what happened out on the field and this was one of the first dance in powwow that were given to us.
+Tyrone Kruger is a Native American from the Penticton Indian band and he dances men’s traditional dance.
+Men’s traditional dance is storytelling dance for the men that came back from a battle, after battle they would re-in act what happened out on the field and this was one of the first dances in powwow that was given to them.

 Emily Mcdonald's School of Highland Dance

 Emily Mcdonald's School of Highland Dance is Penticton’s home for Scottish Highland Dancing for all dancers, new and experienced, from ages 3 to adult!

 Okanagan Communities Association (OCCA)'s goal is to promote the mutual understanding, respect, and acceptance among diverse communities in the Okanagan, to build partnerships with all levels of governments and, to encourage and facilitate the full participation of immigrants and descendants in the social, cultural and economic life of the Okanagan region.

 Their performance introduces:

 1. Qi Pao Dance: These are Chinese traditional dance.
 Qi Pao is a traditional costume of Chinese women, known as the quintessence of China and the national costume of women.
 At old times women wear it all the time, now the women ware it most at the event or holiday.

 2. Mongolia dance: This dance is traditional dance of Mongolia, it shows wild geese fly freely in the sky.